ml-unito/PartitionedLS.jl/README.md

 # To learn more

-Theoretical details about PartitionedLS can be found on [this paper](https://arxiv.org/abs/2006.16202) and [here](https://ml-unito.github.io/PartitionedLS.jl/jldocs/build/index.html) you can find the documentation of the exported functions.
+Theoretical details about PartitionedLS can be found on [this paper](https://arxiv.org/abs/2006.16202).

 Instructions about how to intall the library and a complete example can be found on the [github pages of this project](https://ml-unito.github.io/PartitionedLS.jl/).